 For decades, the telco business model remained relatively unchanged: generating revenue by selling voice and data minutes.
 Today, however, telcos are moving into vertical business segments and experimenting with new technologies, partnerships, and routes to market.
-The telco business model is evolving in new and unexpected ways as carriers look to unlock new sources of value and win over new customers.
+The telecom operating model is evolving in new and unexpected ways as carriers look to unlock new sources of value and win over new customers.

 In some respects, carriers have no choice but to adapt the telecommunications business model.
 With the widespread availability of low-cost “unlimited” voice and data packages for subscribers, services have become commoditised leading telcos to look elsewhere for growth to drive shareholder value.

 And grow they must, especially as network technology is constantly evolving.
 Telcos need to ensure that their networks remain at the cutting edge of technology if they are to protect against churn, and that requires significant and ongoing investment.
 This challenge only gets more difficult, with 2022 seeing record levels of investment by telcos in both fixed line (fibre to the home) and wireless (5G) infrastructure.
 In the US, mobile carriers have invested more than $121 billion in network infrastructure since 2018.

 However, although network evolution represents a challenge for telcos, the network is also their greatest asset and the foundation for future telecom business models.
 To date, telcos have fallen behind over-the-top (OTT) service providers when it comes to delivering digital services to consumers and businesses.
 Today, as the 5G revolution starts to take hold, and partner ecosystems become de rigueur for telco innovation, leading carriers are working to ensure this does not happen again and are already jockeying for position in new markets.

 If we make an analysis of telco business models, we can see that partnerships are central to success, along with a willingness to make bold moves into new industries.